BDC Hamburger Icon

 If the due date falls on a holiday or a weekend, the adjusted due date is the next business day.
 For example, if April 30 falls on a Saturday, the due date for an April 30 payment would be Monday, May 2.

-The easiest way to remember these dates is to note that filing deadlines always fall on the last day of the month at the end of each quarter.
-This gives you one month to prepare Form 941 before submitting it to the IRS.
+The easiest way to remember these dates is to note that filing deadlines always fall on the last day of the month following the end of each quarter.
+This gives you one month to prepare and submit Form 941 to the IRS.

 • May 10 for the first quarter ending March 31